On this page

 WADA / USADA status

 Tirzepatide is not prohibited by WADA.
 It is currently on the WADA Monitoring Program (2026) alongside semaglutide, meaning its use by athletes is being tracked but does not constitute a violation.
 It could potentially move to the prohibited list in future updates.
+A decision on whether to prohibit GLP-1-based drugs is expected by the end of 2026 or in 2027, potentially ahead of the LA 2028 Olympics.

 How tirzepatide compares to semaglutide